ChengshunShang1996/DEMGen/README.md

 * **Parameters (_.json_)**:

-This [JSON][json_link] file is necessary for running a simulation and must always be accompanied by a _Model_ _Parts_ file.
+This [JSON][json_link] file is necessary for running a simulation and must always be
-The name of the _Model_ _Parts_ file must be indicated in the Input Group ["ProblemData"][problem_data_link] of this file.

-It contains all the parameters and options for the analysis and outputs, as well as the conditions applied to the model.

-A tutorial explaining each input field of this file can be found on its [Wiki page][wiki_parameters_link].
-Moreover, a [template][parameters_link] of this file, with all the possible input options, is available.

 * **Results (_.txt_)**: